-This timeline is not intended to represent the most OR can do, but the minimum OR will do.
-If possible, OR will provide a more thorough review of the proposal and will let PIs know when a proposal will receive less than a complete review due to time constraints.
+This timeline is not intended to represent the most Office of Research can do, but the minimum the Office of Research will do.
+If possible, Office of Research will provide a more thorough review of the proposal and will let PIs know when a proposal will receive less than a complete review due to time constraints.

 a.
-Acquisition of Signatures and Approval
+Acquisition of Signatures and Proposal Initiation